nvim-lsp/try.nvim/README.md

 ```
 brew install podman

-# On macOS, podman must start a QEMU instance
+# Required on macOS to initialize QEMU VM.
+Only required once.
 podman machine init

+# Must be done each restart.
 podman machine start
 ```